 Judge, International Tribunal for the Law of the Sea

-Executive Director, Institute for China-America Studies
+Executive Director and Senior Fellow, Institute for China-America Studies

 Director, Research Center of Sea and Maritime Law, Ankara University, Turkey